 A handsome and sturdy herb with new shoots of copper feathered foliage, deepening to rich bronze.
 The leaves and seeds are edible and taste of aniseed.
 Large umbels of small yellow flowers in July and August.

-Great for the herb bed but also works well in a mixed border, where it is an ideal foil for bright colours.
+Great for the herb bed but also works well in a mixed border, where it is an ideal foil for bright colours and adds a different texture/form.
 Popular with garden designers and often seen at Chelsea Flower Show - despite this, it is actually easy to grow in normal gardens!

 Height and spread: 1.8m x 1m